empowerID/empowernow_docs/docs/services/bff/how-to/dcr-bootstrap.md

 This guide documents the BFF’s built‑in Dynamic Client Registration support and how to enable it in environments.
 It is based on:

+See also IdP guide: `services/idp/how-to/mint-iat-and-dcr` for minting the Initial Access Token (IAT) and performing DCR.

 - IdP DCR guide: `IdP/docs/DCR_Guide.md`
 - Bootstrap helper: `ms_bff_spike/ms_bff/src/bootstrap/dcr_bootstrap.py`
 - Compose wiring: `CRUDService/docker-compose-authzen4.yml` (bff service env)